 (3) In the case of an equality of voting on a question, the Chairperson of the meeting is entitled to exercise a second or casting vote.

-(4) A member is not entitled to vote at a general meeting unless all moneys due and payable by the member to the Association have been paid, and they are a financial member of the HGFA and are registered with the HGFA as being resident within the State of Victoria, other than the amount of the annual subscription payable in respect of the current financial year.
+(4) A member is not entitled to vote at a general meeting unless they are a member of the HGFA and are registered with the HGFA as being resident within the State of Victoria..

 17. Poll at general meetings